Normal Fetal Ultrasound Biometry for the Second and Third Trimester

 In order to measure the BPD and HC, the transthalamic plane must be imaged.

 Above.
 This is the same acquisition plane for the BPD and HC.
 Visualization of the thalami, the midline falx, and the box-like cavum septi pellucidi (CSP) are possible.
-The presence or absence of the CSP is key factor in defining abnormal brain anatomy.
+The presence or absence of the CSP is a key factor in defining abnormal brain anatomy.

 1. The BPD can be measured through any plane that crosses the 3rd ventricle, thalami, and cavum septi pellucidi (CSP).